St. Vincent - Joshua Max Simon Primary Care Center

 What is the patient population like in a resident continuity clinic?

 • We serve an incredibly diverse mixture of patients from a variety of cultures and backgrounds.
 Our patients come from urban, suburban, and rural settings in Indiana.
 Up to 35% of our patients are non-English speaking with the large majority of those patients being Spanish speaking.
-We have a robust team of Spanish interpreters inside the clinic.
-When our Spanish interpreter is occupied or when another language is needed, we have several video interpreting devices and language-line phones.
 In the resident continuity clinic, resident physicians care for patients from age 17 to nonagenarians.

 What on-site resources exist for patients at the PCC?